Shippable/docs/sources/deploy/amazon-ecs-state-env-vars.md

 ## Unmanaged

-In an unmanaged scenario, you'll be using a runCLI job with an AWS cliConfig [as described in the unmanaged section of our basic scenario](./amazon-ecs.md#unmanaged-deployments).
+In an unmanaged scenario, you'll be using a runCLI job with an AWS cliConfig [as described in the unmanaged section of our basic scenario](./amazon-ecs#unmanaged-deployments).

-Managing state and utilizing ENVs is a critical part of writing good runCLI and runSh scripts.
+Managing state and utilizing ENVs is a critical part of writing robust runCLI and runSh scripts.
 This section will give a simple example of using state and ENVs to deploy to two Amazon ECS environments.

 First, we'll need an image to deploy.
 This image will be updated automatically via Shippable CI.
 You can check the [TODO: add link] documentation for instructions on how to set that up.